weibeld/k1s/README.md

 ### All namespaces and non-namespaced resources

-You can specify `-` for the `<namespace>` argument to list the requested resources across all namespaces of the cluster.
+You can specify `-` for the `<namespace>` argument to list the specified resource type across all namespaces of the cluster.

-For example, the following displays the Deployments across all namespaces:
+For example, the following displays the Deployments from all the namespaces:

 ```bash
 k1s - deployments